-Department of Commerce regulations implementing the Freedom of Information Act (FOIA), 5 U.S.C.
+In addition, Department of Commerce regulations implementing the Freedom of Information Act (FOIA), 5 U.S.C.
 Sec.
 552, are found at 15 C.F.R.
 Part 4, Public Information.
 These regulations set forth rules for the Department regarding making requested materials, information, and records publicly available under the FOIA.
 Applications submitted in response to this Notice of Funding Opportunity may be subject to requests for release under the Act.
-In the event that an application contains information or data that the applicant deems to be confidential commercial information that should be exempt from disclosure under FOIA, that information should be identified, bracketed, and marked as Privileged, Confidential, Commercial or Financial Information.
-In accordance with 15 CFR § 4.9, the Department of Commerce will protect from disclosure confidential business information contained in financial assistance applications and other documentation provided by applicants in accordance with applicable law.
+In the event that an application contains information or data that the applicant deems to be confidential commercial information that should be exempt from disclosure under FOIA, that information should be identified, bracketed, and marked as Privileged, Confidential, Commercial, or Financial Information.
+In accordance with 15 C.F.R. § 4.9, the Department of Commerce will protect from disclosure confidential business information contained in financial assistance applications and other documentation provided by applicants to the extent permitted by law.

-3. Notice of Government-Wide Procurement Restriction
+2. Notice of Government-Wide Procurement Restriction